DGMO Language Reference

 - Connection metadata:

-| split: 50%, fanout: 3(colons in pipe metadata) - Indented under source node
+split: 50%, fanout: 3(colons required in metadata pairs) - Indented under source node

 [Group Name]